-Milton Town Hall is closed to the public until further notice, but services will continue to be available.
+Randolph Town Hall is closed to the public until further notice.
+Any visits require appointment.

 Randolph's website for more information on how to conduct town business during this time.

-Both the Milton Public Public Library in Milton and Turner Free Library in Randolph are open.
 Please refer to each library's website for more information about services offered both in-person and virtually.

 Milton Public Libary - Website